sedonaprice/deprojected_sersic_models/docs/index.rst

 Tables for a wide range of Sersic index :math:`n` and intrinsic axis ratio :math:`q` are available for download.

+Full details about the calculations in this package and in the precomputed tables are given in `Price et al., in prep, 2021`_.

+.. _Price et al., in prep, 2021: tofix

+.. _quick_start:

 Quickstart
 ==========